Services

 Frequently asked questions

-What happens after the diabetes education session?
+What happens after the diabetes information session?

 What can I eat?
-Everyone is telling me something different.

-Why should I be concerned about my weight?
+Should I be concerned about my weight?

 Is type 2 a mild form of diabetes?

-This is not true – it is a serious long term condition.
-An education course will give you the knowledge to feel confident to become an expert in control of your diabetes.
-Structured education will provide you with the skills and information you need to help you self-manage your condition.
+These sessions give you the practical skills and knowledge you need to help you manage your condition day-to-day.
 Your doctor and practice nurse will be able to provide you with advice and support, but most of your care will be provided by you.

 If you require support from our Specialist Clinical Team (this includes our Specialist Nurses or Dietitians), a referral will need to be made by your GP or Practice Nurse, please contact them to discuss your request and initiate the referral.